tbeckerson/soviet-generate-scripts/README.md

 *lfs-base-install.sh* is itself a wrapper around the ALFS script.
 It modifies the jhalfs script to remove all the user input, and uses a pre-built configuration file.
 It also modifies several of the programs that are installed to better fit the *soviet* layout.
 *lfs-prep.ext.sh* copies all the necessary files for the BLFS stage into the new LFS build, created in the *lfs-base-install* stage.
-*lfs-extended.sh* installs ~55 programs from the BLFS tools, and another ~20 manually installed files.
+*lfs-extended.sh* installs ~55 programs using the BLFS scripts, and another ~20 manually installed files.
 These are a variety of useful utilities, and functionality for systemd.
 *lfs-cleanup.sh* adds a small number of files that couldn't be added during *lfs-prep-ext,* and removes all build files from the final soviet build.

 ## layout